River Elf Trail

 Both RRCT and MFT provided funds for the project, with support from many funders including the Casco Bay Estuary Partnership, the Maine Outdoor Heritage Fund, and the Ram Island Conservation Fund of the Maine Community Foundation.

-The new 2024 150-acre working farm conservation easement is located within one of the larger remaining undeveloped habitat areas in Greater Portland – those greater than 1,000 acres — and includes conservation of one mile of shoreline of the Royal River.
-In addition, just northwest of this conservation easement is a 239-acre farm.
+The 150-acre working farm conservation easement is located within one of the larger remaining undeveloped habitat areas in Greater Portland – those greater than 1,000 acres — and includes conservation of one mile of shoreline of the Royal River.

 Rules + regulations

-Hunting will be allowed solely with the express permission of the landowners of the private farm.
+• Hunting for deer in November is allowed solely with the express permission of the landowner of the private farm.
+During hunting season, all trail users should wear blaze orange.

 Interpretation